ennas-de/pythonBeginerProjects/README.md

 # pythonBeginerProjects
-My Python Beginner Level Projects that I did after completing the Sololearn python certification course.
+I did these Python Beginner Level Projects to get the Sololearn Python certification.
-I hope new python programmers can learn and make use of these basic projects to advance their python development journey.
+I hope new Python programmers can learn and use these basic projects to advance their Python development journey.
 Best wishes.